How to Use This Tool

 ▼

-No. The conversion preserves the current quality without any further loss, but it cannot restore details that were discarded if the WebP was saved with lossy compression.
-The PNG is a pixel-perfect copy of the WebP — no better, no worse.
+No. The conversion preserves the current quality without any further loss, but it cannot bring back detail that was already removed if the WebP was saved with lossy compression.
+The PNG is a pixel-perfect copy of the WebP - no better, no worse.

 Why is my PNG file larger than the WebP?